 N in = N * 72 px

-margin options that you pass are exceptions from this behavior and you can use all unit types because they are not related to CSS or the display resolution.
+margin options that you pass are exceptions from this behavior and you can use all unit types because they are neither related to CSS nor to the display resolution.